rust-lang/book/nostarch/chapter07.md

 in text? --->
 <!-- Done /Carol -->

-The *crate root* is a source file that the Rust compiler uses to know how to build a crate.
+The *crate root* is a source file that the Rust compiler starts from, and makes up the root module of your crate (we'll be explaining modules in depth in the "Defining Modules to Control Scope and Privacy" section).
 A *package* is one or more crates that, together, provide a set of functionality.
 A package contains a *Cargo.toml* that describes how to build those crates.

 <!--- Above: can you say what a package is? don't think this is technically
 correct but something structured like "A package is a group of files that